latinacoder/expressReact/README.md

 - Fork and clone the repository
 - Inside this folder create a folder for our backend app called `backend`this will house our express application
 - Then we will generate a react project for a our frontend.
-The command should be run from `express_react_lab` so make sure your terminal is in that folder ...
+The command should be run from `express_react_lab` so make sure your terminal is in that folder and to include `--skip-git` at the end to avoid a nested git repository
     - `npx create-react-app frontend --skip-git`
 - The end result should be the following folder structure